-The condition of the capital markets and equity markets in general can affect our ability to obtain financing, if necessary.
+The condition of the capital markets and equity markets in general can affect the price of our common stock and our ability to obtain financing, if necessary.
 If our credit rating is ever downgraded, it could increase borrowing costs under credit facilities and commercial paper programs, as well as increase the cost of renewing or obtaining, or make it more difficult to renew, obtain or issue new debt financing.